jdeguire/pic32clang_docs/source/using_device_features.md

 subdirectory.
 When you supply Clang with a device-specific config file, it tells Clang to look for headers in this directory.
-If you have a text editor or IDE that can query the compiler for its include directories, like Visual Studio Code, then you should provide it with the `--config` option you supply to Clang.
+If you have a text editor or IDE that can query the compiler for its include directories, like Visual Studio Code, then you should provide it with the `--config` option you supply to Clang (see [here](compiling_and_linking.md#device-config-files).
 That way, any auto-complete features the editor has can help you fill in the register or interrupt names you need.

 ```{admonition} Implementation Detail
 :class: note